Best energy tariff for low income households (UK guide, June 2026)

 - Debt and repayment plans: may restrict switching or require special processes.

-- Changing prices: variable tariffs can change; fixed tariffs may end and move you to another rate.
+- Changing prices: the cap is reviewed quarterly; variable tariffs move with it and fixed tariffs may end and move you to another rate.

 Sources (UK)